-(b) Other Expenses for Class A, Class C and Class Z shares, which are not currently offered, are based on estimated amounts for the current fiscal year.
+(b) Other Expenses for Class A, Class C and Class Z shares are based on estimated amounts for the current fiscal year.

-(c) Hotchkis & Wiley Capital Management, LLC has contractually agreed to waive management fees and/or reimburse expenses (excluding sales loads, taxes, leverage interest, brokerage commissions, acquired fund fees and expenses, if any, expenses incurred in connection with any merger or reorganization and extraordinary expenses) through August 31, 2023 to ensure that Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement do not exceed the following limits: Class I - 0.95%, Class A - 1.20%, Class C - 1.95%, and Class Z - 0.95%.
-The agreement may only be terminated with the consent of the Board of Trustees.
+(c) Hotchkis & Wiley Capital Management, LLC has contractually agreed to waive management fees and/or reimburse expenses (excluding sales loads, taxes, leverage interest, brokerage commissions, acquired fund fees and expenses, if any, expenses incurred in connection with any merger or reorganization and extraordinary expenses) through August 31, 2022 to ensure that Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement do not exceed the following limits: Class I invested in companies located in a single country.
+The Fund invests in companies of any size market capitalization.

-domiciled (often traded as dual listed securities) or in the form of Depositary Receipts, which include American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs") or similar securities.
+In addition to purchasing equity securities on exchanges where the companies are located, the Fund may purchase equity securities on exchanges other than where their companies are domiciled (often traded as dual listed securities) or in the form of Depositary Receipts, which include American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs") or similar securities.
+The Fund may also invest in other investment companies, including exchange-traded funds ("ETFs").
+Investments in ETFs based on foreign market indices are considered investments outside the U.S.